mayunlong89/scHuman_organoids_COVID19/README.md

 *These authors contributed equally to this work.
 #Corresponding author

+This project have been done and published in [Cell Proliferation, 2023](https://onlinelibrary.wiley.com/doi/full/10.1111/cpr.13558)

 # Keywords:
 ```
 Human organoids, Single-cell RNA sequencing, GWAS, COVID-19, Drug targets